 Lin knows the Nets will have to make up for a lack of end-to-end talent with determination and drive.
 It becomes a problem only when more talented teams exhibit the same.
 But Lin has seen determination work wonders, so he has faith.
 Here's his assessment going into the season via the New York Post:

 “We’re going to have to be blue-collar, just nitty-gritty, physical.
 We just have to be scrappy.
 We’re not the most talented.
 That’s not a knock on anyone.
 It’s also not a surprise.
 We’re not the most talented.
-But it’s never just been about pure talent, and we’ve seem that many times, over and over again in the history of the game.”The BEST SALES on Amazon NOW ]
+But it’s never just been about pure talent, and we’ve seem that many times, over and over again in the history of the game.”Most INTERESTING FINDS on Amazon]